2.3.18 Provisions, Contingent Liabilities and Contingent Assets

 i) Rights,preferences and restrictions attached to Equity Shares

-The Company has only one class of equity shares having a par value of ?
-10 per share.
+The Company has only one class of equity shares having a par value of t 1 per share.
 Each share holder is entitled for one vote per share.
-The dividend if any proposed by the Board of Directors will be subject to approval of the share holders in the ensuing Annual General Meeting except interim dividend which is approved by Board of Directors.
-In the event of the liquidation of the company, the holders of the equity shares will be entitled to receive the remaining assets of the company, after distribution of all preferential amounts.
+The dividend if any proposed by the Board of Directors will be subject to approval of the share holders in the ensuing Annual General Meeting except interim dividend which is approved by Board of Director In the event of the liquidation of the company, the holders of the equity shares will be entitled to receive the remaining assets of the company, after distribution of all preferential amounts.
 The distribution will be in proportion of number of equity shares held by each equity share holder.

 1) Equity Component of Compound Financial Instruments